vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: All software is shit, but in the shitty software list, is GIMP not so bad?_

 **M:** I hope so, but of course it's shitty.
-Just a handful of people doing what other companies do with 100 (or more) people.
+We're just a handful of people doing what companies do with 100 (or more) people.
 It can only be really weird in many places.

 <br>